seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - Set `precalc:false` for datasources that are not currently used, or are only used to define a geography (not displayed in reports).
 This is why the datasource for the default geography for a project is always set by default to `precalc: false`.
 - If you are using one of the [global-datasources](https://github.com/seasketch/global-datasources) in your project, and you want to use it in reporting % sketch overlap, so you've set `precalc:true`, strongly consider defining a `bboxFilter`.
 This will ensure that precalc doesn't have to fetch the entire datasource when precalculating a metric, which can be over 1 Gigabyte in size.
 Also consider setting a `propertyFilter` to narrow down to just the features you need.
 This filter is applied on the client-side so it won't reduce the number of features you are sending over the wire.

-## Create Metric Group
+## Add Metric Groups

-The metric group is your central report configuration.
-There is one metric group per individual report.
-It links everything together and defines what data you want to show in the individual report.
-The metric group is used in both the function that calculates statistics and the component which displays the results.
-Often, projects will include ~8 reports, with each report focusing on a goal or type of data.
+A metric group defines a metric to be measured, for one or more classes of data.

+A metric group record provides all of the information needed for the metric to be calculated (in a geoprocessing function) and to be displayed (in a report client).

+You can learn more on the [advanced concepts](../concepts/AdvancedConcepts.md#metric-group) page.

-Navigate to `metrics.json`, where metric groups are stored.
-There is already a report here – `boundaryAreaOverlap`.
-This is the metric group used to calculate how much of the EEZ is within our sketch, using the `global-eez-mr-v12` datasource we [precalculated](#precalc-data).
+Now, navigate to `metrics.json`.
+There is already a metric group defined – `boundaryAreaOverlap`.
+This is the metric group used to calculate how much of the the total area of the planning boundary is within our sketch.

-We’re going to create a report that uses the `reefextent` layer just imported.
-We want to see how much our sketch overlaps with reefs.
-Pick a metricId to be the title of your report in camelCase (`coralReef`), the type of report (`areaOverlap`), and the classes you want to show in the report.
-Your classes can look a myriad of ways, depending on whether all the data is from a single file, or multiple files.
+You will be creating a report that measures how much a sketch overlaps with reefs within the planning boundary.
+The first step is to define a metric group.- Pick a metricId (`coralReef`)

+- type of report (`areaOverlap`)
+- and classes you want to show in the report.
+In this case our dataset has only one class of data, and it all comes from one datasource.
 All data within a metric group must be in the same format (raster or vector).

-Our example `reefextent` data is a simple vector file.
-We can set classId to be anything.
-Our metric group looked as follows:
+Add the following record to the end of the array in `project/metrics.json` and save the file.

 ```json
 {